 - World of Warcraft has Ordos, an ancient yaungol who is in a state of eternal agony due to his body being wreathed in fire.

 - Borderlands 2 has Krieg, once a heroic individual turned into a Psycho through brutal experimentation that destroyed his sanity.
-Whatever remnants of his former self is left as a simple voice in his head who attempt to steer himself towards "the deserving" and away from the innocent, even swearing to commit suicide if he ever sheds innocent blood.
+Whatever remnants of his former self is left as a simple voice in his head who attempts to steer himself towards "the deserving" and away from the innocent, even swearing to commit suicide if he ever sheds innocent blood.
 Similarly, his primary motivation for being a Vault Hunter is because he's in love with Maya and sees her as the one who can make him sane one day.

 - Flame Hyenard in Mega Man X7, who complains about being in pain and delusionally believes that killing the Maverick Hunters will end his suffering.